jh000107/OpenWeather/README.md

 **Objective**: Set up a real-time data processing pipeline using Azure Stream Analytics to store real-time weather and air pollution data from Azure Event Hubs.
 The goal is to have the data will be processed on the fly and sent into PowerBI for a live dashboard.

+## Data Flow

+**Objective**: Clean and preprocess the historical/stream data ingested from the OpenWeather APIs using Azure Data Factory.
+This involves handling missing values, correcting data types, and transforming the data to make it suitable for analysis.
+The processed data will be stored in the Silver layer of Azure Data Lake Storage.

+Historical Air Pollution Data Flow can be found [here](https://github.com/jh000107/OpenWeather/blob/master/data_factory/dataflow/PreprocessAirPollutionData.json).

+Historical Weather Data Flow can be found [here](https://github.com/jh000107/OpenWeather/blob/master/data_factory/dataflow/PreprocessWeatherData.json).